Meet President Green

 - Created a new university brand “Be Impossible To Ignore” that was developed in consultation with and embraced by prospective students, their families and the campus community.

 - Launched the Give Rise capital campaign and successfully raised $185.1 million by 2023 — the largest amount in Susquehanna’s fundraising history.

 - Formed a Downtown Center on Market Street to shorten the university’s metaphorical driveway and build on relationships with Selinsgrove.

-As a higher education leader, Green is a board member and vice chair of the Association of Independent Colleges and Universities of Pennsylvania (AICUP), a board member and program co-chair for the Annapolis Group, chair of the intercollegiate athletic Landmark Conference, and a member of the Tax Policy Committee of the National Association of Independent Colleges and Universities (NAICU).
+As a higher education leader, Green is chair, and a board member, of the Association of Independent Colleges and Universities of Pennsylvania (AICUP), a board member and program co-chair for the Annapolis Group, chair of the intercollegiate athletic Landmark Conference, and a member of the Tax Policy Committee of the National Association of Independent Colleges and Universities (NAICU).
 In 2022, Gov. Wolf appointed him to the board of directors of the Pennsylvania Higher Education Assistance Agency (PHEAA) of which he is a member of the executive committee and chairs the nominating committee.

-Green was named to City & State Pennsylvania’s 2022 Higher Education Power 100 in recognition of his leadership.
+In 2022 and 2023, Green was named to City & State Pennsylvania’s Higher Education Power 100 in recognition of his leadership.
 In 2020, he was honored with the Arthur V. Ciervo Award by College & University Public Relations and Associated Professionals (CUPRAP) for his exemplary efforts in advancing the understanding of higher education.